ashwinikl14/simple-hrms/README.md

 # simple-hrms
-In this simple HRMS System user can add their informations.
+In this simple HRMS System user can create,read,update,delete their information